deep206/ai-news-research-assistant/README.md

-I'll help you refine the project description and outline the architecture in a more structured way.
-Let me first create a more polished GitHub repository description:

 # AI News Research Assistant

 An intelligent, automated news aggregation and summarization system that delivers personalized news digests to your inbox.
 Powered by cutting-edge AI, this assistant scours the web for the latest developments in your chosen topics, distills the information into concise, insightful summaries, and delivers them weekly to keep you informed without the noise.